-• Applicants for development shall conduct a site assessment to determine if contamination is present from past use.
+Applicants for development shall conduct a site assessment to determine if contamination is present from past use.

-Based on adopted policies and regulations, and the above mitigation measure, impacts to environmental health hazards can be mitigated of incidnificance.
-No further review will be conducted in th
+Based on adopted policies and regulations, and the above mitigation measure, impacts to environmental health hazards can be mitigated to a level of insignificance.
+No further review will be conducted in the EIS.

+b.
+Noise

-- b.
-Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?